Back to Blog

 A circuit breaker operates in three states:

 Closed: Default state.
 All requests pass through normally.
-The breaker monitors successes and failures.
+The breaker monitors successes and failures within a rolling time window.

-Half-Open: After timeout, the breaker allows test probes.
+Half-Open: After a cooldown timeout, the breaker allows limited test probes.
 If they succeed, return to closed.
-If they fail, reopen and wait.
+If they fail, reopen and wait longer.

 Implementing Circuit Breaker Logic